linkedin/ControlLLM/README.md

   - Tools for probing the model with hidden state projection, attention map, interporation factor etc.

 - **Benchmarking Support**:
-  - Benchmarking capabilities for most open LLM benchmark tasks.
+  - Benchmarking capabilities for most open LLM and MTEB benchmark tasks.

 This codebase is designed for efficient and scalable fine-tuning of large language models, enabling researchers and developers to achieve high performance with minimal setup time.